Quick. Best. Affordable.

 If an exporter does not hold a valid RCMC: -

-- Access to trade facilitation services of EPCs is restricted
+• Access to the trade facilitation services of EPCs is restricted

 However, exporters who do not seek policy-linked benefits may still carry out export transactions without RCMC.